timur-han/orion-jclouds/README.md

 orion
 =====

-jclouds blobstore implementation for orion based back-ends
+jclouds blobstore implementation for orion based back-ends.
+This implementation is based on maven archetype of jclouds: http://jclouds.incubator.apache.org/documentation/devguides/creating-providers-with-maven/.

 =====

-Orion to Blobstore Mapping
+- Default end point is http://orionhub.org
-====
+- File paths need to end with a "/" and they should not have a "/" at the beginning: filePath/

-Containers in a Blobstore  = Sites + Workspaces so for each container a site and a workspace is assigned
+Blob locations: host/container/blob